 A documentary exploring the meteoric rise of the boy from Argentina who went to Barcelona and became the greatest player in the world.
 Alongside previously unseen home videos and glimpses into his childhood, friends, teammates and legends of the game gather to discuss the talent and journey of Lionel Messi.

-This item will be released 18 September 2017
+This item will be released from 13 November 2017